JeremyNevill/shortee/Shortee_specification.md

 # Shortee Specification

-*Shortee* is a simple syntax for tracking stuff you do, you can see it in action over at http://www.shortee.org
+*Shortee* is a simple syntax for tracking events, you can see it in action over at http://www.shortee.org

+If you wish to parse Shortee messages for your application then you can use the Shortee gem at https://github.com/JeremyNevill/shortee

 If runnerboy had just run 3 miles then a shortee message for that could be: